mth229/mth229.github.io/graphing.md

 the issue.
 It isn't hard -- just add a little bit more to $0$.

-One solution to all avoiding this issue is to use the `trim` function that was previously defined.
+One solution to avoiding this issue is to use the `trim` function that was previously defined.
 This just caps off really large values so that the vertical asymptotes don't affect the scale of the graph.
 We can see the asymptotes pretty clearly with:

 ```
 trim(f; val=10) = x -> abs(f(x)) > val ?
 NaN : f(x)